ianbasinger867/SNHU-ePortfolio/README.md

     • Balancing application logic vs database computation

 The artifact improved by moving beyond simple CRUD operations to support analytics ready data access.
 Indexes were added to frequently queried columns to improve query performance, and new analytical SQL queries were introduced to compute weekly averages, minimum and maximum weights, and goal progress snapshots directly within the database.
 These enhancements reduce redundant application computation and enable more scalable data analysis as the dataset may grow.

-Course Outcome Alignment
+## Course Outcome Alignment
 The database enhancement meets course outcomes identified in Module One.
 It demonstrates progress toward:

-    • Design and evaluate computing solutions while managing trade-offs Design decisions were made to move aggregation and summary logic into SQL rather than recomputing values repeatedly in application code.
-This reflects an understanding of performance trade-offs between storage, computation, and maintainability.
+Design and evaluate computing solutions while managing trade-offs

+Design decisions were made to move aggregation and summary logic into SQL rather than recomputing values repeatedly in application code.
+This reflects an understanding of performance trade-offs between storage, computation, and maintainability. well-founded techniques, skills, and tools to implement computing solutions

-    • Use well-founded techniques, skills, and tools to implement computing solutions The enhancement applies standard database practices such as indexing, aggregation functions, and versioned upgrades to deliver measurable performance and analytical improvements without altering application behavior.
+The enhancement applies standard database practices such as indexing, aggregation functions, and versioned upgrades to deliver measurable performance and analytical improvements without altering application behavior.
-    • Develop a security and privacy mindset
+Develop a security and privacy mindset

 All data remains stored locally on the device; schema changes preserve existing user data, and analytical queries operate only on the minimum required fields.
 This ensures that health-adjacent data is handled responsibly and securely.

 ## Reflection